 The presentations of all three presenters in the conference were recorded, and are available for viewing here on this page.

 If any TAMBCD faculty, residents or students need to study the presentations in detail, and require a more sophisticated method of navigating the content of each, they may find the presentations in the appropriate formats on the TAMBCD local Intranet.
-(This link is accessible only to TAMBCD students and personnel from computers on campus or via VPN).

 The presentations are made available courtesy of the college's Media Resources department.